microsoftgraph/microsoft-graph-docs-contrib/concepts/changenotifications-for-virtualevent.md

 ### Session meeting call updated events

-For information about the types of notifications received for meeting call updates, see [Online meeting notification types](changenotifications-for-onlinemeeting.md#event-notifications-types).
+For information about the types of notifications received for meeting call updates, see [Event notifications types](/graph/changenotifications-for-onlinemeeting#event-notifications-types).

 ## Registrant notifications examples

+The following JSON examples show the responses for each supported change type of a registrant.

 ### Registrant created